openstack-archive/fuel-specs/specs/9.0/murano-fuel-plugin.rst

 * Fuel 9.0 should support same Murano deployment as it was supported in Fuel 8.0 without any new features;

-* It will not be possible to install Murano plugin with Murano enabled from the box.
+* It will be possible to install Murano plugin with Murano enabled from the box: Murano services from base Fuel ISO will be stopped (in case when user wants to install Murano on another node) or will be updated Murano codebase on current nodes and Murano services will be restarted.

 * All Murano codebase will be removed in Fuel 10.0 release.